msillano/ms_symtools/MDexchange/README.md

 ### Edit MD
 Now the user can rearrange the menu tree, with a cut&paste in MD.
 It can add Containers, Separators and Labels and update the name or description of the Items.

 If descriptions are used as tooltip content, as I do with my menus, it helps to keep then not too big.
-Since the description is seachable from SyMenu, you need to choose the included keywords carefully.
+Since the description is seachable from SyMenu, you need to choose the included keywords carefully, comparing between similar applications.

 Editing, you can also add your comments, without interference with the SyMenu strucuture.